Cohomology classes of complex approximable algebras

-We now give a proof of Theorem \ref{main}.
-Note that if ${\bf B}_q= \oplus_n B_{nq}$ then $D({\bf B}_q)= q D({\bf B})$ so without loss of generality we may assume that $B_1$ is nonzero.\\ \\ Our proof will depend on the following observation. \begin{lemma} Let $X$ be a smooth complex variety and let $H$ be an ample divisor on $X$.
-Equip $NS(X)$, the Neron-Severi group of $X$, with a norm denoted $| \cdot |$.
-There is then a constant $C> 0$ such that for any pseudo-effective divisor $E$ on $X$ we have that
+\begin{lemma} Let $X$ be a smooth complex variety, and let $H$ be an ample divisor on $X$.
+Equip $\NS(X)$, the N\'eron--Severi group of\, $X$, with a norm denoted by $| \cdot |$.
+Then there is a constant $C> 0$ such that for any pseudo-effective divisor $E$ on $X$, we have that

 \end{lemma}